BitopanBaishya/RISC-V-SoC-Tapeout-Program-2025---Week-7/README.md

 # Week 7: BabySoC Physical Design & Post-Route SPEF Generation

-This week takes the BabySoC from pure RTL into the physical world, guiding it through the essential stages of digital implementation using the OpenROAD flow.
-We set up the design environment, prepare technology-specific files, and move through synthesis, floorplanning, placement, CTS, routing and SPEF.
-Each step uncovers how real-world constraints — timing, congestion, macro placement, and clock balance — shape the final silicon form.
-It’s a concise but critical leap from logical design to a layout that’s ready for deeper optimization and post-route analysis.
+Week 7 marks the shift from logical design to its physical realization.
+Using the OpenROAD flow, the BabySoC is taken through synthesis, floorplanning, placement, CTS, and routing, revealing how real-world constraints like congestion, pin access, and macro placement shape the final layout.
+The week concludes with generating the post-route SPEF file, capturing accurate interconnect parasitics essential for timing validation and signoff.
+This stage solidifies the design’s physical footprint and prepares it for deeper post-route analysis.

 ---